-Our company name is Its For You Limited and we trade as Nametags4u.
+Our company name is Nametags4u and we trade as Nametags4u.
 We are based at 5 Court Mews, London Road, Cheltenham, Gloucestershire GL53 6JQ.

 This Policy applies only to customers who are living in the United Kingdom at the time of sale and to contracts made after 1/10/15.

 Customers should contact us by email (email@example.com) or by telephone (01242 519191) if they have a complaint about any of the goods supplied under the contract of sale.
 If possible they should provide an order number together with their name and address.

 Goods supplied by us will be delivered by Royal Mail post.
 If the goods are lost or damaged in transit then we will provide a replacement but in the case of goods lost in the post then a replacement will not be provided until the customer has waited for 10 working days after posting.
 Before contacting us please check your confirmation email to see if the delivery address is correct.